Foraging For Wild Tea

 SUSTAINABILITY AND WILD TEA

 The commercial tea industry faces many challenges in sustainability.
 Much of the tea we consume in the USA is grown in warm countries without minimum wage laws, where workers are very poorly compensated for highly strenuous work.
-Buying fairtrade tea and growing or foraging your own can help combat these social issues.

-Tea cultivation also requires lots of fresh water, fertilizer, and land, which places strain on natural resources.
+Tea cultivation also requires lots of fresh water, fertilizer, and land, which places a strain on natural resources.
 Commercial tea bags often contain plastic and synthetic chemicals, which may harm natural ecosystems after their disposal.

 Rainforest Alliance certified tea companies are working towards social and environmental responsibility in the sector by supporting local tea farmers around the world.
 Some of your favorite brands including The Republic of Tea, Yogi, Pure Leaf, and Lipton are supporting sustainability.

 In addition to consuming commercial tea more consciously, foraging your own herbal blends avoids the harmful environmental impacts of tea production.
-The next few bits of this post will outline some common plants that can be used to make your own homebrews, but this only scratches the surface of many possibilities for making your own wild teas.

 A good tea strainer is a must have when making your own teas